 - Fund will always be used for awarding a study abroad scholarship, preferable to a female student, majoring in English

 In the Undergraduate Catalog 2018-2019, the degree requirements will change, a number of new courses will be added, and a number of courses will be deactivated.
 You have to complete your degree using the catalog year you first enrolled at the university.
 Each semester, the department will offer courses that do not fulfill your catalog year’s degree requirements.
 More information for students enrolled under the 2017-2018 catalog or before is here.
+More information for students enrolled under the 2018-2019 catalog or after is here.

 Keep up with undergraduate Literature programming and events by following us on Facebook, Instagram, and Twitter.
 Our pages are maintained by literature majors Sophia DiCarlo and Olivia Martin, the program's social media interns.